-The modern rational mind has a number of terms meant to extinguish any notion of the mystical.
-Coincidental was the word Ethan’s mind kept coming up with to keep his thought process in the confines of empirical, secular orthodoxy, but the more he had to use it the more it rang hollow.
+The modern rational mind has several terms meant to extinguish any notion of the mystical.
+Coincidental was the word Ethan's mind kept coming up with to keep his thought process in the confines of empirical, secular orthodoxy, but the more he had to use it, the more it rang hollow.

 At first, the similarities between the six-year-old Henry and his deceased uncle Rowan were negligible and superficial.
-It seemed quirky a first grader would love gorgonzola so much, and it was strange he had a penchant for reenacting moments from “Ghost Busters 2” a movie he never saw but was his late uncle’s favorite.
-It was downright disconcerting though when the child was caught with a small cocktail glass containing the long departed Rowan’s favorite cocktail, a drink mixed with the portions that perfectly fit the long departed’s taste preferences.
+It seemed quirky a first-grader would love gorgonzola so much, and it was strange he had a penchant for reenacting moments from "Ghost Busters 2," a movie he never saw but was his late uncle's favorite.
+It was downright disturbing, though, when the child was caught with a small cocktail glass containing the long-departed Rowan's favorite cocktail, a drink mixed with the portions that perfectly fit the long departed's taste preferences.

 "She'll know what's happening," she assured him.
 Ethan tried to tell her there wasn't anything happening at all.
 Ethan tried telling her she was confused about what she saw.

 "How are you going to tell me I don't know what I saw?" she asked angrily.

 "You just want to believe there's something magical happening here," he replied.

 "Ok, then Ethan, you tell me what's happening here?"
 She demanded.

 Ethan hesitated, "Just a couple of bizarre coincidences," he mumbled.

 "A weird coincidence is having the same birthday.
 Henry having dreams about your brother's ex-girlfriend is a little bit different than that!" she huffed,